Britain’s version of Rio?! – bright colours, vibrant street life, informal lifestyles, although admittedly a bit wetter

 Some famous inhabitants: Robert Southey (poet), Banksy (artist), Cary Grant (actor), Billy Butlin (holidays), Sir Humphrey Davey (inventor), John McAdam (roads), John Wesley (preacher), John Cabot (explorer), Massive Attack (music), Jeremy Irons (actor), John Cleese (comic), David Walliams (comic), JK Rowling (writer), Damien Hirst (artist), Tony Benn (politician)

-Notable city architects / planners: During the Georgian period, the main architects and builders working in Bristol were James Bridges, John Wallis, and Thomas Paty with his sons John and William Paty.
+Notable city architects/planners: During the Georgian period, the main architects and builders working in Bristol were James Bridges (1725-1763) – The Royal Fort, John Wallis, and Thomas Paty (1713-1789) with his sons John and William Paty.
 They put up hundreds of new buildings.
-Sir George Herbert Oatley was notable in the 20th c for several buildings, including the Wills Memorial Building.
+Sir George Herbert Oatley (1863-1950) was notable in the 20th century for several buildings, including the Wills Memorial Building.
 The first elected mayor of Bristol (from 2012-16), George Ferguson, was an architect, former RIBA president and a founding director of The Academy of Urbanism.

 Bristol feels somehow different from other British cities; it’s definitely not a traditional cathedral-style southern city, but nor could it be described as a northern city.
 It’s very much a city of its own making; and there lies its appeal for many, making it high up people’s wish list of places they’d like to move to.